-In my role as a talent development professional, I have been helping managers become better leaders for longer than I like to admit (think decades, not years).
+I have been helping managers become better leaders in the workplace for longer than I like to admit (think decades, not years).
 When I facilitate leadership sessions, participants are often surprised to learn that I believe credibility is the most essential trait of a leader.
-I am not surprised to learn that they often don’t agree with me, or that our perception of credibility and the day-to-day interpretation of it, are vastly different.
+I am not surprised to learn that they often don’t agree with me about leadership traits, or that our perception of credibility and the day-to-day interpretation of it, are vastly different.
 That’s why I’m writing this article and sharing some career advice, with specific work examples.

 Many managers of people have the misconception that if they have good interpersonal relationships and are honest with direct reports, they are automatically credible.
 There’s the notion that if a manager has good interpersonal relationships with team members, their credibility is on solid ground.
 Granted these factors are important, but the more managers believe this, the more they lose sight of protecting their credibility and demonstrating the right behaviors for effective leadership.